comet-toolkit/comet_website/content/user-guide/getting-started/index.md

 Welcome 👋

-In this brief guide we will walk you through the basic steps and prerequisites to get started with CoMet.
+This brief guide walks you through the key prerequisites and steps to get started with CoMet.

-## 1.💡 Get familiar with the toolkit and its capabilities.
+## 1.💡 Get familiar with the toolkit and its capabilities

-All the relevant information regarding the aims and functionality of CoMet Toolkit is outlined in the [**About Section**]({{< relref "/about" >}}).
+To understand what the CoMet Toolkit offers, we recommend starting with the [**About Section**]({{< relref "/about" >}}), which outlines the aims and functionality in detail.

 But, in a nutshell,

-  > CoMet stands for **Community Metrology Toolkit** and it a set of software tools that handle, process, and store measurement data uncertainties and error-correlation information.
+  > CoMet stands for **Community Metrology Toolkit**.
+It is a suite of open-source software tools designed to handle, process, and store measurement data uncertainties and error-correlation information.

-It accounts for case- and source-specific characteristics of the measurements, and can be used to quantify uncertainties and the uncertainty budget, create digital effects tables, and overall validate measurements.
+The toolkit accounts for case- and source-specific characteristics of measurements, and can be used to:

-At this time, there are three individual tools:
+    * Quantify measurement uncertainties and uncertainty budget
+    * Generate digital effects tables
+    * Validate measurements

+Currently, CoMet consists of three core tools:

     1. obsarray
     2. punpy
     3. comet_maths

-but more modules are planned to be developed and included in the future.
-For more detail, refer to the [**Tools Section**]({{< relref "/#tools" >}}).
+Additional modules are in development and will be added over time.
+For more details on the individual tools, refer to the [**Tools Section**]({{< relref "/#tools" >}}).

-## 2. 🗃️ Characterise the data/measurements that require the uncertainty propagation.
+## 2. 🗃️ Characterise the data/measurements that require the uncertainty propagation

-The main purpose of these tools, is to propagate uncertainties.
-To do that, you must have an overall understanding of the type of data/measurements you are working with.
+The core purpose of the CoMet Toolkit is to propagate uncertainties.
+To do this effectively, it's essential to have a clear understanding of the type of data/measurements you're working with.

-For a general approach on determining an uncertainty budget, we refer to the 5-step QA4EO approach.
-See [this page](/user-guide/theory/QA4EO) in our theory section, or the [QA4EO process document](https://qa4eo.org/docs/3_Process_Document.pdf).
+For a general framework for determining an uncertainty budget, we refer to the Five-step QA4EO approach.
+See [this page](/user-guide/theory/QA4EO) in our theory section, or refer directly to the [QA4EO process document](https://qa4eo.org/docs/3_Process_Document.pdf).

-To help you identify all the relevant information from your dataset, we have compiled a list of relevant questions and tips.
+To help you identify all the relevant information within your dataset, we have compiled a set of guiding questions and practical tips:

 ### 🗸 General

-  - ❔ What kind of data do you have?
+  - ❔ What kind of data are you working with?
   - ❔ Does it require any pre-processing or filtering?
-  - ❔ How many datapoints do you have?
-Is the data memory-heavy?
+  - ❔ How many data points do you have?
+Is it memory-intensive?

 ### 🗸 Quantifying uncertainties on input quantities

-  - ❔ Can you list all the input quantities of your measurements?
+  - ❔ Can you list all the input quantities involvements in your measurements?
-  - ❔ Can you identify all the error sources?
+  - ❔ Can you identify all the potential error sources?
-  - There are three types of errors, each with their own characteristics:
+  - Errors generally fall into three categories, each with distinct characteristics:
     1. Random
     2. Systematic
     3. Structured

-  ❕ Typically, each of the input quantities will be affected by **one or more** error effect!
+  ❕ Typically, each input quantity will be affected by **one or more** error effects!

 ### 🗸 Defining measurement function

-  - ❔ What is the analytic expression (i.e. measurement function) of your data?
+  - ❔ What is the analytic expression (i.e. measurement function) that relates your input quantities to your measurand?
-  - ❔ Do you have a more complex processing chain using external software?
+  - ❔ Are you using a more complex processing chain involving external software?
-  - ❔ Can your measurement function be written as a Python function that has the input quantities as arguments, and returns the measurand?
+  - ❔ Can your measurement function be written in Python, with your input quantities as arguments, and the measurand as the output?

-  Read more about the importance and functionality of **measurement functions** in our page on [**propagating uncertainties through a measurement function**](/user-guide/theory/processing-chains/).
+  Learn more about defining and using **measurement functions** in our guide on [**propagating uncertainties through a measurement function**](/user-guide/theory/processing-chains/).

 ### 🗸 Determining error correlation

-Once you have identified the various errors and their types, that are present in your measurements, it's important to consider how these values and errors correlate with one another.
+Once the error sources have been identified, it's important to consider how these errors correlate across your data.

-As defined by this FIDUCEO article on ["The origin of error correlation"](https://research.reading.ac.uk/fiduceo/archive/tutorials/the-origin-of-error-correlation/),
+As described in FIDUCEO's article on ["The origin of error correlation"](https://research.reading.ac.uk/fiduceo/archive/tutorials/the-origin-of-error-correlation/),

   > Correlation is a statistical measure of how two, or more, variables vary together.

-To learn more about error correlation structures and examples in the context of Earth Observations, refer our page on [error correlation and how to store it](/user-guide/theory/error_correlation).
+To learn more about how error correlation applies to Earth observation data - and how it can be represented - see our page on [error correlation and how to store it](/user-guide/theory/error_correlation).

-## 3. 🧾 Identify similarities between your specific requirements and the available examples.
+## 3. 🧾 Identify similarities between your use case and the available examples.

+Before diving into implementation, it may be helpful to explore how others have used the toolkit - and how their approaches might apply to your work.

-  - Look through the available [examples]({{< relref "/user-guide/examples" >}}) and documentation.
+  - Browse through the available [examples]({{< relref "/user-guide/examples" >}}) and documentation.
-  - Plan out how the toolkit can be applied to your specific case study.
+  - Consider how the CoMet tools can be applied to your own case study.
-  - ❔ Which tools and in what order will you use?
+  - ❔ Which tools will you need to use - and in what order?

 ## 4. 🖥️ Install the tools

-All the available tools are  available on [GitHub](https://github.com/comet-toolkit) and installable via pip:
+All CoMet Toolkit components are open-source and available on [GitHub](https://github.com/comet-toolkit).
+They can be easily installed via pip:

     - pip install comet_maths
     - pip install punpy
     - pip install obsarray

-  _Installing **punpy** will automatically install comet-maths and obsarray._
+  _Installing **punpy** will automatically install both comet-maths and obsarray as dependencies._

-## 5. ✔️ Perform the uncertainty estimation and interpret the results.
+## 5. ✔️ Perform uncertainty estimation and interpret the results

-After defining a measurement function, installing and importing all the relevant packages and data, it's time to benefit from the power of CoMet!
+With your measurement function defined, and all relevant packages and data installed/prepared, you're now ready to harness the full power of the CoMet Toolkit!

-### 🗸 Method breakdown
+### 🗸 What Can You Do?

-A general overview of the various capabilities and methods are compiled bellow.
+Here's an overview of the key capabilities and methods available in CoMet:

   - store uncertainty and error correlation information
     1. machine readable digital effects tables